DOSSIER

 • Available for in-game, Discord, and Dreamwidth RP.

-• Interactions are canon to main storyline.
+• Interactions are canon to main storyline unless otherwise specified.

 • Open to exploring AUs.